BuZA-team/book-catalog/README.md

 # book-catalog
-A Flask web app for managing a personal book collection.
-Users can add, view, edit, and search books by title, author, or genre.
-Includes user authentication and book organization features.
+The Book Catalog is a web application built with Flask, SQLAlchemy, and HTML/CSS.
+It allows users to manage a collection of books, including adding new books, viewing the list of all books, editing existing books, and deleting books.
+Users can also search for books by title, author, or genre.
+This project provides a basic introduction to web development using Python's Flask framework and database management with SQLAlchemy.